 We have already discussed the impact of spiritual motivation when we looked at various ahadith about the virtues of memorizing the Quran.

 There are plenty of other thoughtful ways to encourage your child.
-You may record her voice and send it to family and friends and ask them to give their loving feedback.
+You may record their voice and send it to family and friends and ask them to give their loving feedback.
 Being appreciated with so many people will definitely motivate your child.

 Having a memorization competition is another exciting idea to get your child interested in memorizing the Quran.
 Humans after all love to compete, let them compete in good deeds!
-Gather a group of her friends or siblings for the competition, set a goal and reward the winner with a present.
+Gather a group of their friends or siblings for the competition, set a goal and reward the winner with a present.

 DON’T SEEK PERFECTION JUST YET…